top of page

 IMG_0139.jpg

-Local Environmental Impact assessment
+Ensuring Environmental Impact Assessment

-Success at Stobo so far...
+Success at Stobo

 In 2021 Gresham House Forest Growth and Sustainability Fund LP acquired Todrig farm for £12.2 million.
 Investors in this fund include the SNIB, with £50 million of taxpayers’ money.
 Their plan is to have a 1,000-acre plantation at Todrig, mainly of ecologically disastrous Sitka spruce.
 Next door to Todrig is Whitslaid, with a proposal for another 1,700 acres of spruce.
-Together, these schemes would form an industrial, monoculture forest of 11 square kilometres, wiping out fragile moorlands and calcareous grasslands and the wildlife that depends on them.
+Together, these schemes would form an extensive, predominantly Sitka forest of 11 square kilometres, wiping out fragile moorlands and calcareous grasslands and the wildlife that depends on them.

 Delivering on Carbon and Biodiversity targets